 I have bad news if you spent $1,000 or more on the iPhone X a couple of years ago.
-The iPhone 11 Pro is a lot better, and it's our best smartphone overall.
+The iPhone 11 Pro is a lot better, and it's one of the best phones overall.
 In fact, the improved camera alone on the new iPhone might compel you to upgrade, especially if your current iPhone X is in good condition and you can trade it in.

-Still, a grand is a lot of money and you may just be finishing up paying off your current iPhone X. Is it really worth the splurge for the iPhone 11 Pro?
+Still, a grand is a lot of money and you may just be finishing up paying off your current iPhone X. Is it really worth the splurge for the iPhone 11 Pro, especially with the iPhone 12 on the way?
 Here's what you need to know before you make up your mind.

 iPhone 11 vs. iPhone X specs